rxxsta/25daysofchristmas/challenges/day2_Brute-Forcing-Directories.md

 ### Running dirbuster

-Would could also use the command line dirbuster tool, but a GUI tool is already given to us.
+We could also use the command line dirbuster tool, but a GUI tool is already given to us.
 You can search "dirbuster" in the applications of Kali

 We can use a small wordlist I think.
-No way TryHackMe would make it too long to find.
+No way TryHackMe would make it too long to find in a beginner ctf.
 😅

 The red means that field was changed